cake-build/website/input/docs/running-builds/runners/cake-frosting.md

 dotnet new cakefrosting
 ```

-This will create the Cake Frosting build script and bootstrapping scripts.
+This will create the Cake Frosting project and bootstrapping scripts.

 ## Running build script